 11. We are proud to bring someone with your professional skills to join the company.
 We hope your experience and expertise will help take the company to the next level.
 All the best!

 12. It is my honor to welcome you aboard.
-We understand how starting at a new place with new faces can be somewhat uncomfortable, but we promise to make it less daunting.
+We understand how starting at a new place with new faces can be somewhat intimidating, but we promise to try to make it less daunting.
 You’ll soon find out that everyone here is friendly and willing to help you settle in.
 We know we will benefit greatly from your creativity, zeal, and vast experience in the industry.
 We are happy to work with you!

 13. We are impressed by your enthusiastic leadership and go-getter attitude.
 We are certain that you’ll be a valuable asset to our (department) team.
 Thank you for joining us!

 14. Congratulations on behalf of all members.
 We are all thrilled about the contributions and changes you’ll bring to our company and can’t wait to see all that you’ll accomplish.
 Welcome aboard.

 15. On behalf of all supervisors, the CEO, and the COO, I would like to congratulate you on your new role.
 It’s such a delight to have someone with remarkable skills like you joining our company.
 We look forward to establishing a long and mutually beneficial relationship with you!
 So, all the best wishes.

 16. Welcome onboard, (new employee name).
 Settle yourself to your new workstation as fast as you can since we can’t wait to get started on this successful journey together.
 We know the first days can be intimidating and stressful, but we promise we’ve made all necessary arrangements to make it as smooth and seamless as possible.
 So, as discussed earlier, we hope to see you Monday 2, November at 7.45 a.m.
 Congratulations, and enjoy your first day!